Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

         mount --mkdir /dev/your_drive_name1 /mnt/boot/
         swapon /dev/your_drive_name2
 ```
-the Order to mount your drive must obay the Hierarchy of File System\
+the Order to mount your Partitions or Drives must obay the Hierarchy of File System\
-mount Root-partition first, then mount Sub-partition next, and so on
+mount `/` Root-partition to `/mnt/` first, then mount Sub-partition next, and so on
 - generate [fstab](https://wiki.archlinux.org/title/fstab) ( File System TABle ) file
 ```c
         mkdir /mnt/etc/